sunnyyum/read-nrrd2img/README.md

 # Convert NRRD to Image
-This is a Python program that decodes nrrd file and extract image information from it.
+This is a Python program that decodes nrrd file and extract image information from it to display.

 ## Getting Started
 These instructions and prerequisites will help you with running on your local machine.